-The arid sky shone its rays of light onto my face when I peered over the shade of the tree I was waiting on.
+I can’t help but think about the past.
 I instinctively raised my hand in response to the sun as I turned towards the clouds.
-The slow breeze of summer washed over my face, and I could feel its soft embrace as it curled over my exposed neck, arms, and legs.
+The slow breeze of summer washed over my face, and I could feel its soft embrace as it curled over my exposed neck.
 Once the breeze died, I walked back into the shade and leaned onto the trunk of the tree, watching as leaves began falling out of season.
-The day grew short as my mind began wandering into a time long past.
+The day grew short as my mind began wandering into an old time.
 I smiled as I began seeing images of her and of the tree that was much younger than it was now.
 I reveled in being able to see her again.
 And so I did.

 “Yeah.
 Unless something comes up and my sister’s condition gets worse again, I’ll be leaving soon.”
 I remembered her voice as a light trill in the summer breeze.
-Her words carried itself in the wind, and danced around my ears before I heard them.
-I didn’t know how my voice sounded, but I was sure it was nothing of her kind.
+Her words carried itself in the wind, and danced around my ears.
+My voice was nothing of her kind.

 “Do you think you’ll ever come back?
 To this town?”
-As we got to the top of the hill, I saw a large tree racing for the sky.
-It’s shade covered barely half of the area atop the hill, but it was inviting nonetheless.
+As we got to the top of the hill, I saw a tree racing for the sky.
+It’s shade covered half of the area atop the hill.

 “This is a really a great place.
 I understand why my sister decided to move here–” I began to tell her, “My parents were so worried at first.
 But in reality, they had nothing to worry about.
 My sister made a place for herself here.
 A place beyond our parents, a place beyond our own expectations of her.
 It’s not in my power to intrude on that place.”

 “I know.
-Hell, I’ll be lonely going back.
-Staying here for two months, getting to know the people, and then having to leave.
+I’ll be lonely going back.
+Staying here for two months, getting to know the people, and then having to leave will be sad.
 It’ll be lonely without all the company.
 It’ll be lonely not being able to wake up to the bakery’s kids.
-It’ll be lonely not being bombarded by the middle school kids whenever I walk past the beach.
+It’ll be lonely not being bombarded by the middle-schoolers whenever I walk past the beach.
 It’ll be lonely without this small town.”
 My time in that town grew short and fast.
-But it wasn’t that bad when I recounted all that happened to me.
+But it wasn’t all that bad.
 Everything happened in an instance of the wind.
-It blew in, and then died out.
 I was fine with that, but I couldn’t keep her out of my head.
-Rather, it was the moment we shared under the tree that gave us shade, that I couldn’t keep out of my head.

 “It’s funny.
 No one here has ever been able to interest me like you have,” her smiles threatened to send me into another world, but I was far from falling into them.